Sumithselva/BLENDED_LEARNING_Implementation-of-Linear-and-Polynomial-Regression-Models-for-Predicting-Car-Prices/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1. Data Collection: Import essential libraries like pandas, numpy, sklearn, matplotlib, and seaborn.
-Load the dataset using pandas.read_csv().
+1. Import Libraries: Bring in essential libraries such as pandas, numpy, matplotlib, and sklearn.
+2. Load Dataset: Import the dataset containing car prices along with relevant features.
-2. Data Preprocessing: Address any missing values in the dataset.
-Select key features for training the models.
-Split the dataset into training and testing sets with train_test_split().
+3. Data Preprocessing: Manage missing data and select key features for the model, if required.
+4. Split Data: Divide the dataset into training and testing subsets.
-3. Linear Regression: Initialize the Linear Regression model from sklearn.
-Train the model on the training data using .fit().
-Make predictions on the test data using .predict().
-Evaluate model performance with metrics such as Mean Squared Error (MSE) and the R² score.

-4. Polynomial Regression: Use PolynomialFeatures from sklearn to create polynomial features.
-Fit a Linear Regression model to the transformed polynomial features.
-Make predictions and evaluate performance similar to the linear regression model.
-5. Visualization: Plot the regression lines for both Linear and Polynomial models.
-Visualize residuals to assess model performance.
+5. Train Model: Build a linear regression model and train it using the training data.
+6. Make Predictions: Apply the model to predict outcomes for the test set.
+7. Evaluate Model: Measure the model's performance using metrics like R² score, Mean Absolute Error (MAE), etc.
+8. Check Assumptions: Plot residuals to verify assumptions like homoscedasticity, normality, and linearity.
+9. Output Results: Present the predictions and evaluation metrics.

 ## Program:
 ```